 This replication was conducted in accordance with the ethical standards of APA.
 The preregistration for the project contains the protocol, all hypotheses, and all code for materials, data processing and analyses (osf.io/3hjpf), and all finalized code and collected data are also freely available (osf.io/hs32y).
 This manuscript has not been submitted to any other journal and its publication is approved by all contributing authors.

 We have made several minor changes to the Stage 1 accepted manuscript in the service of communication and clarity.
 None of these represent changes to the accepted and preregistered protocol, but only to the clarity of communication of our methods and findings.
-Critically, we have also attached a separate document detailing all such deviations and a rationale for those changes.
+Critically, we have also attached two separate documents detailing 1) all changes between Stage 1 Accepted and Stage 2 resubmission using track-changes, and separately 2) all “deviations from preregistration” have been documented in the Supplementary Online Materials – Revised, including their details, context, and justification.

 Finally, the current manuscript represents the consensus opinion of its various co-authors.
 Yet throughout the project, and especially during preparation of the manuscript, many co-authors expressed individual opinions and disagreements on conceptual, theoretical, methodological, and analytic grounds.
 Given the limited word count and nature of the RRR we were unable to accommodate many of these distinct opinions.
 One solution we would like to suggest is to invite interested co-authors to write short (1000 word) commentaries that speak to these issues.
 Doing so would retain the integrity of the preregistered report while allowing individual researchers a forum to address issues, concerns, new directions, and ideas that the replication report stimulated.
 This would also provide the wider readership with an opportunity to experience this debate for themselves and offer them a more nuanced perspective on this study and behavioral effect than the main manuscript does alone.